sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

-## Problem 5: XX points
+## Problem 5: 30 points

 This problem builds on the work done in [Assingment 0, Part 6](a0programming.html#part_6_reading_a_data_file).
 For that problem we read a file containing features and labels and computed both label counts and feature counts.
 In this problem we will write code that computes probability distributions.

-For this task, you will implement two classes that that will represent a probability distribution and a conditional probability distribution:
+For this task, you will implement two classes that that will represent a probability distribution and a conditional probability distribution.

+The classes will extend traits that are found version **0002** of the `nlpclass-fall2013` dependency.
+In order to get these updates, you will need to edit your root `build.sbt` file and update the version of the dependency:

+    libraryDependencies += "com.utcompling" % "nlpclass-fall2013_2.10" % "0002" changing()

+If you use Eclipse, then after you modify the dependency you will once again have to run `sbt "eclipse with-source=true"` and refresh your project in Eclipse.

+The classes to implement are as follows:

 1. A class that represents a probability distribution: {% highlight scala %}nlp.a1.ProbabilityDistribution{% endhighlight %} that extends {% highlight scala %}nlpclass.ProbabilityDistributionToImplement{% endhighlight %}

 2. A class that represents a conditional probability distribution: {% highlight scala %}nlp.a1.ConditionalProbabilityDistribution{% endhighlight %} that extends {% highlight scala %}nlpclass.ConditionalProbabilityDistributionToImplement{% endhighlight %}

-This will allow us to interact with the probability distributions is a simple way.
+Each of these classes must store relevant training data extracted from a file of features and labels.
+Each class has two methods: `apply` and `sample`.
+The `apply` method takes an item and returns its probability according to the distribution.
+The `sample` method returns an item from the distribution will likelihood according to its probability.
+These classes will allow us to interact with the probability distributions is a simple way.

+Note that both of these classes are *generic* in that they are written so that they can work with any type of data, not simply Strings.
+Your code should also be generic.
+This will allow you to work with probability distributions over various types, like integers, characters, Vectors, or anything else.

+### The `apply` method

+The `apply` method for each discrete distribution class should return a probability derived from the training data.
+For this assignment, these probabilites should be computed from the relative frequencies of labels and features given in an input file.

+*Remember:* A method named `apply` is special in that it can be called as `x.apply(y)` or simply `x(y)`.

+For example, if the training data contained 10 labels, 6 of which were "Yes", then a `ProbabilityDistribution` trained on that data might work like this:

+{% highlight scala %}
+import nlp.a1.ProbabilityDistribution
+val pd = new ProbabilityDistribution[String](...something...)
+pd("Yes")  // 0.6, since p(Yes) = 0.6
+{% endhighlight %}

+Similarly, if the training data contained 10 instances labeled "Yes", 7 of which had value "hello", then a `ConditionalProbabilityDistribution` trained on that data might work like this:

+{% highlight scala %}
+import nlp.a1.ConditionalProbabilityDistribution
+val cpd = new ConditionalProbabilityDistribution[String, String](...)
+cpd("hello", "Yes")  // 0.7, since p(hello | Yes) = 0.7
+{% endhighlight %}

+Make sure that the method returns 0.0 for items that were never seen in the data:

+{% highlight scala %}
+pd("unknown")            // 0.0
+cpd("unknown", "Yes")    // 0.0
+cpd("hello", "unknown")  // 0.0
+{% endhighlight %}

+### The `sample` method

+In order to be able to generate random data for a model, it is useful to have a way to randomly sample items from a probability distribution.
+Therefore, you should implement a `sample` method on each discrete distribution class.

+It is important that your `sample` method not simply pick an item uniformally; it should choose items with frequencies determined by the distribution.
+For example, if the training data contained 10 labels, 6 of which were "Yes" and 4 "No", then a `ProbabilityDistribution` trained on that data might work like this:

+{% highlight scala %}
+import dhg.util.CollectionUtil._
+import nlp.a1.ProbabilityDistribution
+val pd = new ProbabilityDistribution[String](...something...)
+Vector.fill(1000)(pd.sample).counts  // Map(No -> 393, Yes -> 607)
+{% endhighlight %}

+The conditional version works similarly, but requires parameter for the conditioning item.

+*Note:* If you sample 1000 items, you are unlikely to get *exactly* 600 "Yes" since the sampling is, after all, random.

+Sampling from a probability distribution can easily be accomplished with the following algorithm:

+1. Generate a random number between 0 and 1 (`scala.util.Random.nextDouble`)
+2. Iterate over each item, computing its probability.
+3. Keep a running sum of all the item probabilities.
+4. When the sum exceeds the random number, return the current item.

+This algorithm can be made more efficient by first sorting the items by their probabilities, largest to smallest.

+### Executing the code

 In order to make it easy for me to test your code, you will also need to implement an `object` for building these representations from a feature file:

 {% highlight scala %}nlp.a1.FeatureFileAsDistributions{% endhighlight %} that extends {% highlight scala %}nlpclass.FeatureFileAsDistributionsToImplement{% endhighlight %}

-This `object` will require a method `fromFile(filename: String)` to be implemented that reads a file of features and labels (as was done for [Assingment 0, Part 6](a0programming.html#part_6_reading_a_data_file)) and produce two things:
+This `object` will require a method `fromFile(filename: String)` to be implemented that reads a file of features and labels (as was done for [Assingment 0, Part 6](a0programming.html#part_6_reading_a_data_file)) and produce three things:

+1. A set of labels
-1. A probability distribution over labels
+2. A probability distribution over labels
-2. A `Map` from features to conditional probability distribution over feature values given labels.
+3. A `Map` from features to conditional probability distribution over feature values given labels.

+The source code for the traits can be [viewed](https://github.com/utcompling/nlpclass-fall2013/blob/master/src/main/scala/nlpclass/AssignmentTraits.scala#L21) in the class GitHub repository.

 So, given a file `data2.txt`: